FU-CHANG-KAI/Reveal/README.md

 FG.4 Line plot for middle income countries

-Life expectancy expoentially increases with the growth of GDP.
+(1)Life expectancy expoentially increases with the growth of GDP.